 10 to 25 engineers

-Pricing gap is around $5K/yr.
-Pick PagerDuty if monitoring is heterogeneous and unloved; pick Opsgenie or JSM if you live in Atlassian.
+Opsgenie is no longer purchasable new, so the choice is PagerDuty vs JSM.
+Pick PagerDuty if monitoring is heterogeneous and unloved; pick JSM if you live in Atlassian and want incident management bundled.

 25 to 150 engineers